Science

 Overview

 Students gain an understanding of the techniques and processes for gathering and analyzing evidence to support common scientific theories in Blair’s science classes.
 Our traditional courses in Biology, Chemistry and Physics stress this extensively.
-As students move through grade levels and respective coursework, expectations increase, and students enrolled in Advanced Placement Biology, Chemistry or Physics courses are expected to display a significant level of confidence and comfort in the lab environment.
+As students move through grade levels and respective coursework, expectations increase, and students enrolled in Advanced Survey: Biology, Chemistry or Physics courses are expected to display a significant level of confidence and comfort in the lab environment.

 Meet the Faculty